Trusted WordPress tutorials, when you need them most.

 Offer Content Upgrades

 We hope this article helped you add content locking in WordPress.
-You may also want to learn the right way to create an email newsletter or check out our list of must-have WordPress plugins to grow your site.
+You may also want to learn the right way to create an email newsletter and how to sell group memberships in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.